Noncommutative analysis of Hermite expansions: A Marcinkiewicz type multiplier theorem

-where the constant depends on the dimension $d$ and $p$. \end{thm} To establish the Littlewood-Paley-Stein Theory for Hermite semigroup-Theorem \ref{main}, there are many difficulties to adapt the argument in \cite{S2} to the present case.
-Indeed, noting that the Hermite semigroup fails to satisfy the nice condition $H^{t}1=1$ for any $t>0$, so we can not use the general idea developed in \cite{S2}.
-Moreover, the proof of the following theorem obviously cannot be attributed to the case announced in \cite[Theorem 1.3]{XXX16}.
-Instead, by the explicit form of the kernel $k_{t}(x,y)$, we can use the noncommutative Calder\'{o}n-Zygmund theory.
-To be more precise, for $t>0$, consider $\partial_{t}H^{t}$ as a singular integral operator where its associated kernel, denoted by $\partial_{t}k_{t}(x,y)$, takes values in Hilbert space $L_{2}(\R^{+};tdt)$.
-As this Hilbert space will appear frequently later, to simply notation, we denote $L_{2}(\R^{+};tdt)$ by $R_{d}$.
-As a consequence, the assertion of Theorem \ref{main} to prove amounts to the
+To establish the Littlewood-Paley-Stein theory for Hermite semigroup, there are many difficulties to adapt the argument in \cite{S2,XXX16} to the present case, since the Hermite semigroup fails to satisfy the nice condition $H^{t}1=1$ for any $t>0$.
+Fortunately, with the help of the explicit form of the kernel $k_{t}(x,y)$, we can use the noncommutative Hilbert-valued Calder\'{o}n-Zygmund theory.
+To be more precise, for $t>0$, consider $\partial_{t}H^{t}$ as a singular integral operator where its associated kernel, denoted by $\partial_{t}k_{t}(x,y)$, takes values in Hilbert space $L_{2}(\R_{+};tdt)$.
+As this Hilbert space will appear frequently later, to simply notation, we denote $L_{2}(\R_{+};tdt)$ by $R_{d}$. \begin{thm} \rm Let $1\leq p\leq \infty$.
+The following assertions hold: \begin{enumerate}[ ] \item\emph{(i)}~for $p=1$ and $f\in L_{1}(\mathcal N)$,

-The proof of (\ref{1051}) is long and technical.
-Thus we will divide its main steps into several lemmas. \begin{lem} \rm For $f\in L_{2}(\mathcal N)$, we have